 The Livescribe pen is a smart pen that uses unique micro dot paper to record lecture audio that is synced with the student’s handwritten notes.
 It allows the student to go back and review the recording of incomplete or missed notes by simply tapping on the notes with the pen.
 The Livescribe pen can be used by students with low vision.

-Tablets are equipped with a variety of built-in assistive technology apps to accommodate individuals who are visually impaired.
+Tablets are equipped with a variety of built-in assistive technology apps and features to accommodate individuals who are visually impaired.
 Additional apps can be purchased and downloaded from the devices’ respective app store.
 There are apps to assist with scanning and reading text, downloading and organizing eBooks, etc.